abs22226/LearningCourse/README.md

 - **_2048WinFormsApp_** is a "clone" of the well-known game 2048.
 As the name suggests, the project is implemented on WinForms.
 File system operations and JSON serialization/deserialization are used to manage and storage user information and results.
 You can view the results in the corresponding section of the application menu.

-- **_BallGamesWinFormsApp_** is a suite of applications that demonstrate various ball-based games such as BallGames, Catcher, BilliardBalls, Salute, FruitNinja, and AngryBirds.
-Built with WinForms, these applications rely on a common class library.
-Through the development of these applications, I've refined my skills in WinForms graphics and animation and gained practical experience with applying inheritance, one of the fundamental principles of OOP.
+- **_BallGamesWinFormsApp_** is a set of applications that demonstrate various ball-based games such as BallGames, Catcher, BilliardBalls, Salute, FruitNinja, and AngryBirds.
+Built with WinForms, these applications rely on a common class library which provides core mechanics for ball movement and collision detection.
+Through the development of these applications, I've refined my skills in WinForms graphics and animation and gained practical experience with applying fundamental principles of OOP such as inheritance and polymorphism.

 - **_FrogWinFormsApp_** is ...